tappeddev/tapped-website/README.md

 The page should be available at: [localhost:1313/](http://localhost:1313/)

 Hot Reload will also work.
 If you save something with `cmd + s` the page should be reloaded.

+## Deployment

+Works automatically when any branches will be merged into the `master`.